hpe-storage/python-hpedockerplugin/quick-start/README.md

  - Volumes created using older plugins (2.0.2 or below) do not have snp_cpg associated with them, hence when the plugin is upgraded to      2.1 and user wants to perform clone/snapshot operations on these old volumes, he/she must set the snap_cpg for the corresponding volumes using 3par cli or any tool before performing clone/snapshot operations.

-## Docker cli commands for various operations are listed in
+## Docker cli commands for various operations are listed in link
    https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/usage.md